 Batch endpoints

-Every entity with CRUD enabled exposes three transactional batch
+Any entity with CRUD enabled gets three transactional batch

 endpoints under the _batch suffix.
-All items in a single request
+All items in one request run in

 Routes